qlik-oss/core-assisted-prescription/docs/developing.md

 ## Running the stack

-For development purposes, the stack can be run on the local Docker Engine a developer machine or in any Docker Swarm cluster the developer provides.
+For development purposes, the stack can be run on a developer machine using the local Docker Engine or in any Docker Swarm cluster the developer provides.
 Utility scripts to set up such a Swarm cluster are provided in this repo.

 ### Locally without Docker Swarm